Autoferry/autoferry.github.io/_posts/2022-04-02-non-single-shot.md

 ## Scope

-The goal of this project is to develop a system that enables the operator of milliAmpere 2 to obtain 360 degree vision around milliAmpere 2, to improve the operator's situational awareness during remote control.
+Nla bla

 ## Proposed Tasks for the 5th year project

-In the 5th year project the goal is to develop a system for image stitching, fusion and transformation that can be used to achieve the 360 degree vision.
+In the 5th year project the goal is to

-1. Calibrate cameras.
+1. Bla
-2. Chose and implement a solution for synchronsiation.
-Should all cameras be triggered simultaneously, or do you want to fuse images slightly apart in time?
+2. Bla
-3. Record test data.
+3. Bla
-4. Derive correct transformations to obtain a bird eye view.
+4. Bla
-5. Implement a method for fusing the images.
+5. Bla
-6. Assess the suitability of the implementation for remote control.
+6. Bla

 ## Proposed Tasks for the master thesis

 Several variations of the subsequent master thesis are possible.
-All of these are focused on making the image stitching system into a more elaborate system for situational awareness.
-Possible tasks may include some of the following:

-* Make a real-time fused video stream onboard milliAmpere 2.
+* Bla
-* Make a complete system for transferring the fused video stream to the shore control centre at Nyhavna.
+* Bla
-* Integrate sensor fusion and automated situational awareness from the autonomy system into the fused video stream.
+* Bla

 ## Contact